 This is all a little ironic, since some instances of land subsidence are inherent in geological processes over which human beings have little control.

 But the greater incidence of problematic and expensive land subsidence hazards in recent decades really highlights the impact and human causes of the dewatering phenomenon.
 Dewatering is the process when an aquifer, the technical name for an underground water source, is being pumped faster than it is recharging.

 Some of you have had traumatic instances of sinking of the earth, such as the tiny community of Benld, Illinois, where a seven-year-old elementary school built over old coal mines subsided suddenly and caused an unanticipated $26 million expense to taxpayers.

-If you’re a planning commission member in a community where there is karst topography (a specific limestone or dolomite formation) or where old mines have been closed, beware.
-If you have heavy clay soils and are experiencing unprecedented rainy or dry seasons, heads up.
+If you're a planning commission member in a community where there is karst topography (a specific limestone or dolomite formation) or where old mines have been closed, beware.
+If you have heavy clay soils and are experiencing unprecedented rainy or dry seasons, you too are at risk.

 But to take on the major causes that humans can influence, watch out for water use above and beyond the carrying capacity of your ecosystem.

 Map and monitor that underground aquifer system as an essential part of your land use intensity planning, zoning regulation, and hazard mitigation planning.

 Evaluate whether your local requirements and ordinances promote water conservation or actually mandate water usage to maintain landscaping.